Sarmunbustillo/CookIt/README.md

  -like the recipes you want to save and check them later.

- I use a free API that only allows a certain amount of uses per day, so if you get the 'error proccessing the recipe" means that the limit has been reached and just gotta way a day!
+ I use a free API that only allows a certain amount of uses per day, so if you get the 'error proccessing the recipe" means that the limit has been reached and just gotta wait a day!
 SORRY about that :(!